chemmyy-png/CTF-writeups/2026_09_08-Double_Dawn_CTF /Web /High Card Duel /writeup.md

 <img width="1351" height="678" alt="image" src="https://github.com/user-attachments/assets/18cf5db6-b9ba-47d6-82f8-353a7fa36820" />

-When I inspect the page
+When I open `network` on inspect, I noticed that

 <img width="1152" height="473" alt="image" src="https://github.com/user-attachments/assets/fb391c92-0f1b-41ce-9076-b9f6fec2787a" />

 <img width="1147" height="474" alt="image" src="https://github.com/user-attachments/assets/ebda2208-5397-43ff-9550-87587e57efba" />

+---

+# Walkthrough

 Usually when we're dealing with web exploitation, one of the common tool to use is Burp Suite.
 Burp Suite primarily intercepting with the proxy server.
 What is a proxy?
 It is an intermediary hardware device or software application that acts as a gateway between a client device and the internet.

 To intercept the web, we are going to turn on the intercept right after betting for the amount.

----

-# Walkthrough

 ---